 Disneyland Park was Walt Disney’s first theme park and the place that started all the magic.
 Located in Anaheim, just west of LA, Disneyland’s two parks make up the most magical place on earth (per their marketing, and verified by me).
 Disneyland is the classic “castle park” with iconic Disney attractions like Pirates of the Caribbean, It’s a Small World, Space Mountain, and Dumbo.
 Don’t miss a chance to dine at the Blue Bayou, which has a perpetually peaceful evening atmosphere along a portion of the Pirates ride track.
-With its brand new Star Wars land about to open, Disneyland is about to be the hottest theme park in the country.
 It’s also the only Disney park that Walt himself actually visited.
 California Adventure is newer and undergoing major transitions.
 Its gorgeous pier area was recently renovated to celebrate Pixar characters, but it’s still as pretty as ever.
 It’s also home to Soarin’, Grizzly Peak, the IncrediCoaster, and the Radiator Springs Racers – easily one of the best rides on Disney Property.
 Its old Tower of Terror was revamped to a Guardians of the Galaxy theme and a whole Marvel land is planned for the area.
 The two parks are connected by the Downtown Disney district full of shopping and dining (and not all of it is Disney themed if you need a break from the Mouse).
 Kids and adults will love Disneyland and California Adventure, so don’t miss out on a chance to visit.

 Road trip the Pacific Coast Highway